SolarCheat/SolarCheats/README.md

-We reserve the right to blacklist from using our scripts and other services we provide For information check our Rules
+We reserve the right to blacklist from using our scripts and other services we provide For information, check our Rules